 Deaf and Hard of Hearing Program

-The Deaf and Hard of Hearing Program serves students from preschool through high school with severe and profound hearing loss.
+The Deaf and Hard of Hearing Program serves students ages three to twenty-two with a diagnosed hearing loss.

 The EIASE program for the Deaf and Hard of Hearing is committed to the philosophy of total communication.
 This method includes speech, lip-reading, fingerspelling, sign language, and the use of residual hearing to develop language competence.
 In the classroom multiple modes of sign language are used: ASL, Signed English, and Simultaneous communication.
 The method used is dependent on the needs of the students.
 Mainstreaming with supportive interpreter services is an integral component of the program.
 Interaction between teachers, interpreters, support staff, and parents is also an important part of the program.

 The EIASE program has a full time educational audiologist.
 Appointments can be made for students in any of our member districts for hearing tests.
 Our audiologist is also a full time support to our DHH classrooms.
 Assistance with all of the technology used for hearing support is available at all times.

 Mary Gherardini Scholarship Application If applying, send completed applications to EIASE Main Office.

 Charleston, IL 61920